Mageshmca2001/saas-application/README.md

-# MuseAI
+# Discovery.Ai

 ## Overview

-MuseAI is a versatile Software as a Service (SaaS) application that brings together a curated set of powerful AI tools to unleash your creativity.
-Whether you're a developer, designer, or artist, MuseAI provides cutting-edge capabilities to generate code, images, 3-second short videos, and music clips.
-Say goodbye to creative blocks and welcome a new era of inspiration with MuseAI.
+Dicovery.AI is a versatile Software as a Service (SaaS) application that brings together a curated set of powerful AI tools to unleash your creativity.
+Whether you're a developer, designer, or artist, Discovery.Ai provides cutting-edge capabilities to generate code, images, 3-second short videos, and music clips.
+Say goodbye to creative blocks and welcome a new era of inspiration with Discovery.Ai

 ## Features